jpsca/writeadoc/docs/content/quickstart/config.md

 ## Adding sections

-You can group pages in sections, which can also contain subsections.
+You can group pages into sections, which can also contain subsections.

 <div markdown="1">